top of page

 What is Access to Resources in the Community (ARC)?

-Access to Resources In the Community (ARC) is a patient-centered navigation model integrated in primary care practices with the intention to help individuals accesses resources that can address their health and social needs.
-The model utilizes a Patient Navigator who supports patients by finding local resources in their community.
+Access to Resources In the Community (ARC) is a patient-centered Social Prescribing model integrated in primary care practices with the intention to help individuals accesses resources that can address their health and social needs.
+The model utilizes a Lay Patient Navigator who supports patients by finding local resources in their community.

 Why another navigation model?

-The ARC Navigation model is distinct from existing navigation services in the following ways:
+The ARC Navigation services are distinct from existing navigation services in the following ways:

 1. The navigator is a layperson